A Big Flaw in the Education System

-Let's think about the step by step approach of an average or middle class Indian student:
+Let's think about the step-by-step approach of an average or middle-class Indian student:

 hello